PR454D/opendata/README.md

 OpenData ships two databases today:

 * TSDB: An objectstore native timeseries database that can serve as a backend for Prometheus.
 Its a great option for a low cost, easy to operate, grafana backend.
-Learn more about it here : <link to RFC>
+Learn more about it [here](open-tsdb/README.md).
 * Log: Think of it as Kafka 2.0.
 An objecstore native event streaming backend that supports millions of logs, so you can finally get a replayable log per key.
-Learn more about it here: <link to rfc>
+Learn more about it [here](open-log/rfcs/0001-storage.md).

 # Quick Start